Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/eventual-consistency.md

 connected the underlying ActyxOS currently is.
 It’s a good idea to make this information available in the UI via some small indicator ([example](https://github.com/Actyx/industrial-ui/tree/master/src/components/NetworkStatusIcon)).

-Do note however that connectivity quality is only ever something after the fact!
-Even if connectivity was good just a second ago, the next message sent may already be lost to a connection issue that is starting just now.
+Do note however that connectivity quality can only be measured for the past!
+Even if the last network message reached its destination within a millisecond, the next one may already get dropped – it’s impossible to predict with certainty.

 # True Consistency

-Complete consistency can – at the cost of availability – be achieved by using so-called "consensus algorithms."
+True consistency can – at the cost of availability – be achieved by using so-called "consensus algorithms."
 In theory, ActyxOS’ eventually consistent event system is entirely sufficient for building consensus algorithms on top of it.
 However, the implementation is not trivial.